ultraflame4/CDEVRestaurantReview/README.md

 ## Running the project
 1. node .<br/>
 or
-2. Run `npm build&run` to build the client and run the server.
+2. Run `npm build-run` to build the client and run the server.

 Alternatively, you can build the client and run server separately.